EyeToy: AntiGrav: Development and release

 EyeToy: AntiGrav was developed by Harmonix.
 The game was inspired by modern snowboard and skateboard culture.
 One of the tasks that Harmonix focused on was how much physical effort was required to control the character.
 Harmonix decided to make the tricks use simple gestures that players can easily do.
 A high effort was put into the music and sound effects.
 Originally the game was designed to use the EyeToy accessory and gloves of bright green and orange to help the EyeToy read the motion of the player's hand, however, the gloves were no longer required for the final design.

 The soundtrack was performed by Apollo 440.
 The audio changes according to what the player is doing in the game.
 For example, when a player is flying, the music will change to a slower, more relaxed version of the song.
 When the game was released in the U.S. in November 2004, it was bundled with the EyeToy.
 The PAL release in March 2005 was available as a standalone game as well as the aforementioned bundle.

 Reception

 The game received average reviews on the review aggregation website Metacritic.
 Prior to release, IGN awarded the game Most Innovative Design in their 2004 E3 press conference.

 The New York Times gave it a favorable review, calling it "the closest thing yet to a game that allows the player to merge physically with the video console.
 At times the experience is uncanny".
 The Times also gave it four stars out of five, saying: "The potential is vast, and if this game does not quite make the most of it, it points the way".
 However, The Sydney Morning Herald gave it three-and-a-half stars out of five, saying that it "feels uncanny and exhilarating performing high-speed leaps".
 Detroit Free Press gave it two stars out of four, calling it "an intriguing look at the future, but it's not quite ready for today".

+During the 8th Annual Interactive Achievement Awards, EyeToy: AntiGrav received nominations for "Console Family Game of the Year", "Outstanding Achievement in Gameplay Engineering" and "Outstanding Innovation in Console Gaming" by the Academy of Interactive Arts & Sciences.